Ridah Bin Saleh Al Yazidi: Habeas corpus petitions

-Al-Yazidi's original habeas corpus petition was amalgamated with David Hicks's -- Civil Action No. 02-cv-0299.
+Al Yazidi's original habeas corpus petition was amalgamated with David Hicks's -- Civil Action No. 02-cv-0299.

 179 captives who had habeas petitions files on their behalf had a dossier of unclassified documents from their Combatant Status Review Tribunals published.
 But Al Yazidi's documents were withheld.
-The Bush administration has not offered an explanation as to why his documents were withheld.
+The Bush administration did not offer an explanation as to why his documents were withheld.

 The Military Commissions Act of 2006 mandated that Guantanamo captives were no longer entitled to access the US civil justice system, so all outstanding habeas corpus petitions were stayed.

 On June 12, 2008, the United States Supreme Court ruled, in Boumediene v.
 Bush, that the Military Commissions Act could not remove the right for Guantanamo captives to access the US Federal Court system.
 And all previous Guantanamo captives' habeas petitions were eligible to be re-instated.

-Al-Yazidi's counsel have submitted requests to re-instate his habeas petition.
+Al Yazidi's counsel have submitted requests to re-instate his habeas petition.